 23 March 2017 - Your chance to influence the future of the Financial Reporting Lab

 The Financial Reporting Lab (Lab) celebrated its 5th-anniversary last year.
 Since its inception, it has produced 14 reports expressing the view of market participants on a variety of corporate reporting topics.
 The last, survey in 2014 fed directly into the projects we have completed over the last three years.

 I am delighted to have recently been appointed as the Director of the Financial Reporting Lab.
 The Lab team and I would be very pleased to hear from you through this short questionnaire and in particular, your views on the future direction of the Lab and the projects that it should undertake.

 We would be grateful if you could take a few minutes to answer the questions, which are tailored to you depending on the extent of your involvement with Lab activities in the past.

 Please also feel free to send it on to others whom you feel might have an opinion.
 Here's the survey.

 Director, Financial Reporting Lab

 16 March 2017 - Lab calls for participants for new project on the reporting of risk and viability

 The Financial Reporting Lab (the Lab) invites companies, investors and analysts to participate in a project on effective Risk and viability reporting.

-This project follows the publication of the Lab Report on Business model reporting which was published in October 2016.
+This project follows the publication of the Lab Report on Business model reporting (PDF) which was published in October 2016.
 It will explore how companies can develop effective principal risk reporting and viability statement reporting to meet the needs of investors.